Books of Our Childhood

 Three of the families, the McCormacks. the Fords and the Ryans, all Catholics, all emigrated about 1848 from Southern Ireland: Limerick, Galway and Tipperary

-The fourth family, the Hamiltons, were Protestants, of Scottish Irish heritage.
+The fourth family, the Hamiltons, were protestants, of Scottish Irish heritage.
 They emigrated from Antrim, Northern Ireland, also in 1848.

 The Northern Irish Hamiltons arrived with some money, ready to buy land.
 But